syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 You can add free text annotation to a PDF document by tapping with touch (or mouse down) on a PDF page.
 The following steps explains how to add free text annotation in a PDF.

-1. Set the `AnnotationMode` property of the SfPdfViewer to `FreeText`.
+1. Set the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html) property of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) to [FreeText](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html#Syncfusion_Maui_PdfViewer_AnnotationMode_FreeText).
 It activates the free text annotation mode.
 2. Tap (or mouse down) on a PDF page, where you want to add the free text annotation.
 This will add a text box with a default style and allows you to write your text inline in the Desktop platforms.
 In mobile, a popup will be displayed to write and submit the text.
 3. You can add multiple free text annotations in this mode in a similar manner.
-4. Once you have done, set the `AnnotationMode` to [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html#Syncfusion_Maui_PdfViewer_AnnotationMode_None).
+4. Once you have done, set the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html) to [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html#Syncfusion_Maui_PdfViewer_AnnotationMode_None).
 It will disable the annotation mode.
 5. You can later select and edit the annotations if required.

 The following code explains how to enable the free text annotation mode.